dashpay/tenderdash/spec/abci++/api.md

       However, any resulting state changes must be kept as _candidate state_, and the Application should be ready to backtrack/discard it in case the decided block is different.
 - The height and timestamp values match the values from the header of the proposed block.
-- If `ResponseProcessProposal.status` is `REJECT`, Tendermint assumes the proposal received is not valid.
+- If `ResponseProcessProposal.status` is `REJECT`, Tenderdash assumes the proposal received is not valid.
-- In same-block execution mode, the Application is required to fully execute the block and provide values for parameters `ResponseProcessProposal.app_hash`, `ResponseProcessProposal.tx_results`, `ResponseProcessProposal.validator_updates`, and `ResponseProcessProposal.consensus_param_updates`, so that Tendermint can then verify the hashes in the block&#39;s header are correct.
+- In same-block execution mode, the Application is required to fully execute the block and provide values for parameters `ResponseProcessProposal.app_hash`, `ResponseProcessProposal.tx_results`, `ResponseProcessProposal.validator_updates`, and `ResponseProcessProposal.consensus_param_updates`, so that Tenderdash can then verify the hashes in the block&#39;s header are correct.
-  If the hashes mismatch, Tendermint will reject the block even if `ResponseProcessProposal.status` was set to `ACCEPT`.
+  If the hashes mismatch, Tenderdash will reject the block even if `ResponseProcessProposal.status` was set to `ACCEPT`.
 - The implementation of `ProcessProposal` MUST be deterministic.
 Moreover, the value of `ResponseProcessProposal.status` MUST **exclusively** depend on the parameters passed in